-Busted: What you thought you knew about electric vehiclesFor your fleet
+Busted: What you thought you knew about electric vehiclesFor drivers

 The motoring industry and the vast majority of corporate fleet managers all agree that electric vehicles are the way of the future.
 But, as with a number of progressive advancements in technology, people are slow to come to the party and, indeed, are often resistant to embracing it.